 The MMS principle objectives and strategies are in line and support the new National Curriculum.
 The challenges of the new National Curriculum are ‘made sense of’ through consistent teaching of the MMS strands.
 Lessons provide clear learning for all pupils whatever stage of their mathematical development with the help of progress ladders (which can be found on the website), these map each aspect of Maths Makes Sense across the primary age-range.
 MMS supports the new National Curriculum’s concept of ‘Mastery’ and the teaching cycle upholds the approach with a focus on fluency and reasoning skills.

 In addition to Maths Makes Sense we also provide a range of opportunities for children to apply their knowledge and understanding of maths, these can include investigations, challenges and problem solving activities within the classroom setting.
-We also plan termly whole school events, for example ‘The Happy Puzzle Company’ days where children have completed problem solving activities working in teams in the hall.
+Our teachers and TAs make effective use of different concrete and pictorial representations of maths to support the children’s understanding of abstract ideas.
+A key resource that is used throughout school is Numicon – this particularly used during maths interventions.